djhshih/djhshih.github.io/res/index.md

 ---

 We use many common resources for learning, teaching, and research.
-For more, click on an item in the menu.
+For more information, select on an item in the menu.

 ## Our contributions